github/training-kit/README.md

 This repository contains three primary resources:

-- Our current [on-demand courses](https://services.github.com/on-demand/) can be found in the [paths directory](https://github.com/github/training-kit/tree/master/paths)
+- Our current [on-demand courses](https://services.github.com/on-demand/) can be found in the [paths directory](/paths)
-- The translations of our popular [Git Cheat Sheets](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) can be found in the [download directory](https://github.com/github/training-kit/tree/master/downloads).
+- The translations of our popular [Git Cheat Sheets](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) can be found in the [downloads directory](/downloads).
 We're always looking for more. _P.S._ Right now the PDF generation is a manual process so please mention @github/services-training for assistance in getting your translation moved to the PDF.
-- The recommended [Training Path](https://services.github.com/on-demand/path/) can be found [here](https://github.com/github/training-kit/blob/master/self-study.md).
+- The recommended [Training Path](https://services.github.com/on-demand/path/) can be found [here](/self-study.md).

 ## Our Content Philosophy